hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 **Start and Manage the VM**

-Once imported, start the **Mint Hyfo** VM and familiarize with the Mint Desktop.
+Once imported, start the **Mint Hyfo** VM and familiarize yourself with the Mint Desktop.
 There are a few things you should know about the Mint Hyfo VM:

 * The keyboard layout is **English (US)**, which makes, for example, that when you press the `Z` key on a German keyboard, the VM understands `Y`.
 There are a couple more important differences and the VM provides an overview of the English (US) keyboard layout with the **English-US-Keyboard.png** picture on the Desktop.
 * To install or remove software either use: